rcr147/abm-initial/README.md

 # abm-initial
-An initial model of typhoon evacuation behavior using grid
+An initial model of typhoon evacuation behavior